ruggeri/tech-notes/databases/principles-of-distributed-database-systems.md

   because it is easier to support ACID transactions and distributed concurrency control.
     * Why?
+    * Searching around, people do agree that shared disk is typical for OLTP.
+    * They say there's more overhead for concurrency control to maintain ACID with shared nothing.
+    * Not 100% sure how this is avoided with shared disk.
+    * I guess if everyone has shared fast access to the disk, then a node executing an ACID insert to two tables could just load both those pages into memory to perform the insert?
+No coordination between two nodes?
 * OLAP prefers shared nothing.
 * Talksa bout how partition rows:
     * Round-robin